×

 VISUALLY IMPAIRED NIGHT AT THE OPERA

-• Braille Script(s) available
+- Braille scripts available

-• Large-print synopsis available (at all operas)
+- Large-print synopsis available (all operas)

-• Included in this is an interactive tactile demonstration of costume fabrics, wigs, and props
+- An interactive tactile demonstration of costume fabrics, wigs, and props

 PATRONS WHO HAVE MOBILITY DISABILITIES